 I had no recollection of that last week before his death until my mum shared her memories with me.
 Now, little things are coming back in snippets and I find myself considering them through new eyes.

 I think of my daughter’s disdain at the supermarket if I bought wine and I remember how wounded I felt when, tasked with “dress as the change you want to see in the world”, she said she wanted to go as a wine bottle.
 She said it could signify the end of adults’ drinking.
 Although I realise my daughter’s understanding of adults’ alcohol consumption has more to do with her previous exposure to drunk adults, I couldn’t help taking her comments to heart.
-Her words brought feelings of shame, regret and self hatred up to smack me in the face.
+Her words led my feelings of shame, regret and self hatred to rise up and smack me in the face.

 I can only imagine how my dad must have felt.
 So, here I am, 28 years later, saying I’m really sorry dad.
 I had neither the words nor the understanding to know that you and I were both hurt and we kept doing things to hurt each other even more.
 If you had lived, I have no doubt we’d have worked it out – maybe not for many years but we’d have worked it out.
 I’m sorry if I ever made you feel worse about yourself and I’m sorry for making so little effort to understand what you were going through.
 If I had the skills then that I have now, I would have listened so much more intently and accepted that you were just a man trying to do his best.

 I’m not much of a believer in the afterlife so I don’t expect I’ll ever get to say these things to him.
 The best I can do is to offer myself the kindness and acceptance I never gave him and from there, to pass it on to my family, friends and anyone else who could do with feeling stronger and better so they can tackle the demons that threaten their happiness.

 Picture credit: Negativespace.co